blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

 Editing a text file externally and having the same text open in blender does work but isn't that optimal so here are 2 ways you can easily use an external file from blender.

+Using the following examples you'll still need textblock in blender to execute, but reference an external file rather then including it directly.

 Executing External Scripts
 --------------------------